Frequently Asked Questions

 5. Rehearsals never show up on the public calendar.

-6. Rehearsals never show up on an agent service inquiry.
+6. Rehearsals never show up on an booking service inquiry.

 If you already set your own rehearsal gigtype, I suggest you remove it from your gigtype list.